 So how does an organization achieve its goal in implementing the enterprise view of the customer?
 The first step is to develop a conceptual customer data model representing relationships to core entities, defining business rules (also referred to as relationships) and capturing the salient attributes; the combination represents high-level requirements easily understood by both users and technologists.
 Once completed, the model must be reviewed by the business owners to ensure accuracy of the rules and attribute definitions, while providing the foundation for database design.

-Once a consensus is reached by the business owners, two key steps must take place: (1) creation of a normalized logical data model; and, (2) inventory and assessment of the current customer data.
-The creation of a normalized (3rd Normal Form or 3NF) data model assists in defining all attributes, dependencies and to ensure a comprehensive list of business rules are in place before creating the physical database design.
+Once a consensus is reached by the business owners, two key steps must take place: (1) creation of a normalized logical data model and (2) inventory and assessment of the current customer data.
+The creation of a normalized (3rd Normal Form or 3NF) data model assists in defining all attributes, dependencies and to ensure that a comprehensive list of business rules are in place before creating the physical database design.
 By taking an inventory and assessment of the current customer data, determinations will be made as to the extent of the cleansing effort.
 Some examples of common customer cleansing techniques used are street address standardization against the U.S. Post Office database and the standardization of common name prefixes, suffixes, and honorifics (i.e., Esq., Col.).
 Data cleansing and transformation will require extensive efforts, but can be expedited by using third-party software and engaging individuals that have spent years fine-tuning the process, coupled with the use of an Extraction, Transformation and Load (ETL) application for mapping, edits and validation.
-Data augmentation may require an organization to use external data sources (e.g., Dunn & Bradstreet) to provide additional data like organizational structures and names of senior management.
+Data augmentation may require an organization to use external data sources (e.g., Dun & Bradstreet) to provide additional data like organizational structures and names of senior management.
 A&M recommends using an ETL tool, instead of building your own load process.
 These tools are proven while providing the integration effort with a consistent, reusable and auditable process.

 The Next Step

 The next step is the creation of the physical data structures (tables, columns and rows).
 The normalized model does not typically result in a one-to-one match to the physical data structures.
 There is a series of calculations and reviews executed based on data load approaches and complexities associated to various access methods (e.g., views).
 Typically, this work is performed by the Data Administrator (representing the business) and the Database Administrator.
 Also keep in mind that the Data Administrator role is a rare, but badly needed, position in many organizations.
 Therefore, it is important that all customer-centric areas participate and communicate their access and specific requirements to the Data Administrator, since most of their information needs will be met through various levels of reporting and access paths to the customer information.
-Moreover, a thorough review of ancillary processes supporting a specific department’s policies and procedures require scrutiny to ensure that the data captured in the customer profile reflects their stated information needs.
+Moreover, a thorough review of ancillary processes supporting a specific department’s policies and procedures requires scrutiny to ensure that the data captured in the customer profile reflects the stated information needs.

 As an example, a bank’s Legal or Compliance department, specifically BSA / AML, uses tools to assist in meeting regulatory obligations, such as transaction monitoring and interdiction applications for watch-list reviews.
 Because there are various levels of reviews needed to truly know the customer, the department will require update and read access.
-By granting this access, it allows the Compliance Department to update their specific attributes, such as risk ranking (or ratings), based on the customers’ behavior over time.
-This information can occur in one of two ways: manually, as mentioned where the Compliance Department updates the customer risk rating through the user interface; or from an automated feedback that provides an updated score on a monthly basis, using the information gathered from alert generation when transaction activity exceeds (or undervalues) the anticipated (or assigned) score.
-In some cases, Compliance may require override capabilities timestamping the rating differences, while maintaining an audit trail of the updates.
+By granting this access, it allows the Compliance Department to update specific attributes, such as risk ranking (or ratings), based on the customers’ behavior over time.
+This information can occur in one of two ways: manually, as mentioned where the Compliance Department updates the customer risk rating through the user interface, or from an automated feedback that provides an updated score on a monthly basis, using the information gathered from alert generation when transaction activity exceeds (or undervalues) the anticipated (or assigned) score.
+In some cases, Compliance may require override capabilities, timestamping the rating differences, while maintaining an audit trail of the updates.
 If overriding existing risk ratings from an automated feed is not desired, providing reporting capabilities with potential changes, with a subsequent manual review, could be used as an alternative.
 The overall goal is to provide an aquifer of meaningful information to enhance Compliance’s review process, along with other customer-centric departments in terms of knowing their customers, while minimizing risk.

 Reaping the Benefits